darktable-org/dtdocs/content/overview/workflow/export.md

 3. Click the "export" button to save your processed images in the selected location.

-_**Note:** While JPEG is useful for most purposes, if you wish to perform further edits in a raster editor like GIMP or Krita, it is normally better to export in tiff format._
+_**Note:** While JPEG is useful for most purposes, if you wish to perform further edits in a raster editor like GIMP or Krita, it is normally better to export in TIFF format._